calstar/Diablo-FSW/procedures/avionics_manager.md

 ## Fill
 - [ ] Monitor all current and voltage levels of the system during fill.
 Ensure all states are actuating correctly.
+- [ ] Monitor temperature sensors for abnormal rise.
+- [ ] Watch for sensor dropouts or frozen values.
+- [ ] Watch for pressure oscillations or rapid deviations.
 - [ ] **HOLD DURING FILL UNTIL GIVEN THE GO BY MISSION CONTROL MANAGER.**

 ## Hotfire